matankasher/100-Days-code-challange/README.md

 - **Maximum Subarray** - Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 - solution method: Greedy solution
 -  *time complexity:  o(n)*
+#### day 20
+- **Gas Station** - Given two integer arrays gas and cost, return the starting gas station's index if you can travel around the circuit once in the clockwise direction, otherwise return -1.
+If there exists a solution, it is guaranteed to be unique.
+- solution method: Greedy solution
+-  *time complexity:  o(n)*